Looking for the best Rome Shopping Guide?

 You'll also find some smaller local shops.

-But if you venture past this street into the more residential part of the Prati neighbourhood, you will come across lots of very cute and even innovate shops.
+But if you venture past this street into the more residential part of the Prati neighborhood, you will come across lots of very cute and even innovate shops.

 This area includes streets running parallel to via Cola di Rienzo, such as via dei Gracchi and via degli Scipioni, but also the little cross streets.